vivid-planet/comet/.changeset/yellow-seahorses-lick.md

 -   Add `SitePreviewProvider` to `App` (typically in `src/pages/_app.tsx`)
 -   Provide a protected environment for the site
     -   Make sure that a Authorization-Header is present in this environment
-    -   Add Next.JS API-Routes for Block-Preview and Site-Preview (eg. `/api/site-preview` `/api/block-preview`)
+    -   Add a Next.JS API-Route for the site preview (eg. `/api/site-preview`)
-    -   Call `getValidatedSitePreviewParams()` in these API-Routes (calls the API which checks the Authorization-Header with the submitted scope)
+    -   Call `getValidatedSitePreviewParams()` in the API-Route (calls the API which checks the Authorization-Header with the submitted scope)
     -   Use the `path`-part of the return value to redirect to the preview

 Requires following changes to admin

+-   The `SitesConfigProvider` needs the absolute urls to the site preview API-Route
--   The `SitesConfigProvider` needs the absolute Urls to the mentioned API-Routes
+-   The `SitesConfigProvider` needs the absolute base Url to the block preview
--   Use `previewPath` instead of `previewUrl` in Block-Previews in Admin
+-   Use `previewPath` instead of `previewUrl` in block previews in Admin